douglasgreen/outlines/computing/computer_programming/programming_paradigms.md

 1.  **JavaScript**: Especially in web development, JavaScript is inherently event-driven, with built-in support for handling a wide range of user events in browsers.

-2.  **Node.js**: A JavaScript runtime built on Chrome\'s V8 JavaScript engine, Node.js is designed for building scalable network applications using an event-driven, non-blocking I/O model.
+2.  **Node.js**: A JavaScript runtime built on Chrome's V8 JavaScript engine, Node.js is designed for building scalable network applications using an event-driven, non-blocking I/O model.

 3.  **Python**: With frameworks like Tkinter for GUI applications and asyncio for asynchronous programming, Python supports event-driven programming.